Do your job or finances stand between you and your wishes to travel the world?

 How I prioritize travel and get over the obstacles of work and money

-- I was “lucky” enough to work in seasonal positions for many years, allowing me to come and go conveniently.
-The service industry (serving in restaurants) was great for this because no one cares when you leave and there are plenty of people to fill your position.
+I was “lucky” enough to work in seasonal positions for many years, allowing me to come and go conveniently.
+The service industry (restaurants) was great for this because no one cares when you leave and there are plenty of people to fill your position when you do.
 I couldn’t handle the service industry forever, so I am now self-employed.
 Working for myself is both terrifying and liberating, but most of all it allows me to have complete control over my schedule.

-- If we are on a tight budget and planning a trip (like we are currently), prioritizing money is a mind game.
+Lastly, if we are on a tight budget and planning a trip (like we are currently), prioritizing money is a mind game.
 Would I rather go out to dinner with my husband tonight or in six weeks when we’re in Europe?
-To the grocery store we go to cook dinner at home…
+Looks like we’re off to the grocery store to cook dinner at home tonight…

 Do you really want to travel?